-A saturated solution is one that contains the maximum amount of solute capable of being dissolved, whereas unsaturated solutions contain less than the maximum amount of solute capable of being dissolved.
+Saturated and Unsaturated Solutions are the types of solutions based on the concentration of solute in the solvent for any given solution.
+A saturated solution is one that contains the maximum amount of solute capable of being dissolved at a given temperature, whereas unsaturated solutions contain less than the maximum amount of solute capable of being dissolved at a given temperature.
 Because carbonated water is saturated with carbon, it emits carbon through bubbles.
 Sand in water is an example of an unsaturated.

 The saturation point of any liquid is determined by the type of the material and the temperature.
 A saturated solution is one in which the quantity of dissolved solute equals the saturation point of the solvent.
 A solvent can dissolve some particular types of solutes in it.